 My personal experience of menopause taught me more about living with the menopause than any textbook ever could.
 I thought about leaving medicine altogether, but I missed helping patients.
 So instead, I decided to use my experience, personal and professional, to help other women gain access to evidence-based advice and continuous, tailored support.

-With a developing interest in menopause, in 2017 I completed the British Menopause Society (BMS) theoretical course in menopause care and concluded the International Menopause Society (IMS) Impart menopause education in 2018.
+As well as my own personal experience of perimenopause and menopause, gained from working with hundreds of women in my role as a GP in 2017 I completed the British Menopause Society (BMS) theoretical course in menopause care, and concluded the International Menopause Society (IMS) Impart menopause education in 2018.

 Dr Alice Duffy MBChB, MRCGP, DRCOG